-What are the Pros and Cons of Solar?
+What are the Advantages and Disadvantages of Solar Energy?

 Solar energy is derived from the sun’s radiation.
 The sun is a powerful energy source.
 Did you know that the energy that it provides to the Earth for one hour, could meet the global energy needs for one year?
 We are able to harness only 0.001 percent of that energy.